The Third Pillar of Purity Culture

 Romans 1 — Covetousness, Not Attraction

-Romans 1:27 — Uses orexis, derived from oregomai (G3713).
-This root appears elsewhere only in: 1 Timothy 3:1 (craving leadership), 1 Timothy 6:10 (craving money), Hebrews 11:16 (longing for a homeland).
-It denotes acquisitive reaching — not attraction.
+Romans 1:27 — Uses orexis (G3715), from oregomai (G3713).
+The verb root appears in 1 Timothy 3:1 (aspiring to office), 1 Timothy 6:10 (reaching for money), and Hebrews 11:16 (longing for a homeland).
+Acquisitive vocabulary, not attractional.

 A Personal Note